sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/7_types.md

 ## `Record` nodes

 Next, we’ll handle references to classes, structs, and unions, all of which fall under `RecordTypeLoc` nodes.
+We'll add a case to handle this to our `VisitTypeLoc` visitor:
 ```cpp title:{visitor.cpp}
 [[keyword,if]] ([[namespace-name,clang]]::[[class-name,RecordTypeLoc]] r = node.[[function,getAs]]<[[namespace-name,clang]]::[[class-name,RecordTypeLoc]]>()) {
     location [[function-operator,=]] node.[[function,getBeginLoc]]();